D-WIS/DDHub-Semantic-Interoperability/docs/DDHub_semantic_model.md

 - it should be possible to express the validity of specific signals.
 For example, downhole signals transmitted via mud-pulse telemetry should be disregarded when the circulation rate is below a given threshold.
 Consumer application can therefore evaluate themselves the validity of the signals
 - it should be possible to notify to the consumer applications that a signal suddenly became invalid.

 The *data validity* topic will provide the necessary semantical model to fulfill those requirements.
+Note that, just as for the uncertainties, cross-references between drilling signals will be necessary.

 ### Time management